Best AR 15 Scopes 2018 – Optics Reviews & Buyer’s Guide

 - Lens caps aren’t of high quality, and a lot of hunters recommend buying flip up caps

-The P-223 4-12×40, is a slightly more expensive scope, compared to the other Nikon products, but it still has all the professional grade features that we know and love about Nikon.
-This is yet another scope which has the BDC reticle, which all Nikon scopes of this caliber have.
-This allows faster target acquisition between 100 and 600 yards.
-This scope is perfectly suitable for hunters, as well as marksmen, who are looking for a good long range option.
+The P-223 4-12×40, is a slightly more expensive scope, compared to the other Nikon products, but it still has all the professional grade features that we know and loves about Nikon.
+It is yet another scope which has the BDC reticle, which all Nikon scopes of this caliber have.
+It allows faster target acquisition between 100 and 600 yards.
+This scope is perfectly suitable for hunters, as well as marksmen, who are looking for a good long-range option.
 The additional price of this scope is due to the 12x magnification ability.

-The BDC reticle, that we briefly spoke of previously, is a very useful tool.
+The BDC reticle, which we briefly spoke of previously, is a handy tool.
 This reticle has additional aiming points within the viewfinder, which allows you to adjust your shot by aiming either up or down, without having to turn any knobs on the scope.
-The reticle markers have been specifically calibrated for a .223 or 5.56 calibre round.
+The reticle markers have explicitly been calibrated for a .223 or 5.56 caliber round.

 The P-223 4-12×40 has a 4 – 12 times variable zoom.
-The 4x magnification works really well for AR-15 type rifles and will give you good target visibility at medium ranges.
+The 4x magnification works well for AR-15 type rifles and will give you excellent target visibility at medium ranges.
 If, however, you plan on using the 12x option, you might need to customize your rifle.
-Adding things like a longer barrel, and a few other specific modifications, will allow your shots to travel a lot further.
+Adding things like a longer barrel, and a few other specific modifications will allow your shots to travel a lot further.

 - You will always be able to see the target you wish to engage at low light levels, due to the 98% light transmission